StefjJHK/cs-logs-viewer/README.md

 </svg>

 ## The Web application for viewing and searching by structure logs

+CS Logs viewer is developed for viewing structured log files and filtering by logs in a projects that does not use centralized logging.
+It's been developed as a web application to be available on both a PC and a server.
 **Documentation available** [here](https://stefjjhk.github.io/cs-logs-viewer/)

 ## Supports

 - [Compact Log Event Format (CLEF)](https://clef-json.org/)
 - Filtering logs with [SearchJs](https://github.com/deitch/searchjs)
 - Launching in docker environment
 - Uploading Multiply log files
 - Storing uploaded logs in browser storage

 ## Application inteface

 ![Screen2](https://github.com/StefjJHK/cs-logs-viewer/assets/66734934/22500d10-d0a7-4c1e-9a5f-ccbc49a6368a)